binaryphile/rubsh/README.md

 Or:

-    eval "$(File .new myfile ~/sample.txt)"
+    $(File .new myfile ~/sample.txt)

-When called this way, the File class outputs a declaration statement on stdout, while simultaneously creating the "myfile" object.
-The `eval` then executes the declaration in the current scope, making the "myfile" bash variable local to the function in which the `eval` appears (equivalent to the `local` builtin).
+When called this way, the File class outputs a declaration statement on stdout, and also a statement to create the "myfile" object.  `eval` then executes the statements, making the "myfile" bash variable local to the current function (equivalent to the `local` builtin).

 The new "myfile" object then has its own methods: